 Debenhams provides three levels of cover for both cats and dogs – bronze, silver and gold – with prices starting at £6.10 for cats and £8.51 for dogs.

 All levels of cover come with £1m in third party liability (for dogs only), bereavement counselling, legal assistance and access to a direct veterinary helpline in case of emergencies.
 All policies are valid overseas, too, providing the destination country is in compliance with the PETS travel scheme.

 The most basic cover, bronze, is rather limited in further benefits, paying out up to £2,000 in vet fees per incident.

 Silver cover sees the benefits increase, with payments of £4,000 per incident, and a further £250 each for: death from accident or illness; advertising and reward in the event of a missing pet; boarding fees; theft or straying; and holiday cancellation.

-The top level of cover, Debenhams gold pet insurance, provides up to £7,000 in vets fees per incident, and a further £750 for death from accident or illness, £750 for advertising a reward, £1,000 for boarding fees, £750 for theft or straying, and £2,000 for holiday cancellation.
+The top level of cover, Debenhams gold pet insurance, provides up to £8,500 in vets fees per incident, and up to a further £1,500 for death from accident or illness, £750 for advertising a reward, £1,000 for boarding fees, £750 for theft or straying, and £2,000 for holiday cancellation.
 Gold cover also offers the additional benefit of £500 for accidental damage.

 An unusual focus on travelling and holiday cancellation cover means this policy will likely appeal to regular holiday-makers, or those with homes abroad.